Gordon, New South Wales: Churches and education

 Gordon West Public School is named after the suburb, but is located in West Pymble.

-Gordon Community Preschool supports children from 3 – 5 years of age.
+Gordon Community Preschool supports children from 3–5 years of age.

 Commercial

 Gordon has a commercial area with many shops and restaurants along the Pacific Highway and around Gordon railway station.
-Gordon Centre, is a shopping centre owned by Charter Hall which includes a Harvey Norman, Woolworths and many stores and offices.
+Gordon Centre, is a shopping centre owned by Charter Hall which includes a Harvey Norman, Woolworths, Priceline, Bakers Delight, and offices.
 Gordon Centre was originally built as a Farmers & Co department store, now part of Myer, before reopening as Gordon Centre in 1985.
-Household hardware chain Bunnings Warehouse and McDonald's is located near the Pacific Highway.
+McDonald's is also located nearby on the Pacific Highway (southbound side).
 Gordon Village Arcade is a shopping arcade also owned by Charter Hall and includes many stores including a post office.
 Gordon Private Hospital located on the Pacific Highway specialises in the treatment of mental health and is a teaching hospital affiliated with UNSW.

 The administrative buildings for the local government area of Ku-ring-gai Council are located in Gordon.